 Over 30 km/h in a school zone | 6 |

 What happens if an unrestricted licence holder or a professional driver accumulates enough demerit points?
 If this is the case, they will be notified in writing that their licence will be suspended.
-There is no right of appeal to prevent this from happening.
-The driver has the option of accepting the suspension period or a “good behaviour licence” for 12 months.
+Unfortunately, there is no right of appeal to prevent this from happening.
+However, the driver has an option to accept the suspension period or a “good behaviour licence” for 12 months.

 Double Demerits NSW: Where To Check Demerit Points?

-People can check their demerit points by accessing their driving record through the Roads and Maritime Services (RMS) website.
+As a driver, it is your responsibility to check your accumulated demerit points from time to time.
+You can do so by accessing their driving record through the Roads and Maritime Services (RMS) website.
 Here are the steps to check your demerit points:

 - Go to the RMS website and check demerit points